Military Motivation: Special Challenges And Techniques

 - The reward might not appeal to you at all.

-- You do only what you have to to get the reward.
+- You do only to the minimum required to get the reward.

 - Once you receive the reward, the motivation is gone.

-Intrinsic motivation is the most effective, even for people in the military.
-When the motivation comes from within you, from your desires, interests, and perspective, you can feel motivated with or without motivation from someone else.
+When the motivation comes from within you, from your desires, interests, and perspective, you can feel motivated with or without motivation or reward from someone else.

 You can be motivated by any or all of five main factors in your thinking: